paketo-buildpacks/paketo-website/README.md

 default spellcheck dictionary.
 It is in [scripts/.util/spellcheck-dictionary.txt](/scripts/.util/spellcheck-dictionary.txt).
 Items are case sensitive.
 See spellchecker's documentation for more details.

+#### Excluding part of a document
+If part of the docs is failing the spellcheck, it can be wrapped in an [exclude block](https://github.com/tbroadley/spellchecker-cli#exclude-blocks).
+Adding to the custom dictionary is usually preferred.

 ### Contributing
 * Open a PR against the main branch if you'd like to make a change to the site.